-Robby Vann spent 33 years with Farm Credit working in the agricultural industry throughout the Texas District which includes the states of Texas, New Mexico, Louisiana, Mississippi and Alabama.
-Having retired from Farm Credit he now offers his services to the public through his association with Chars.
+Robby Vann spent 33 years with Farm Credit working in the agricultural industry throughout the Texas District which includes the states of Texas, New Mexico, Louisiana, Mississippi, and Alabama.
+Having retired from Farm Credit he now offers his services to the public through his association with Chas.
 S. Middleton and Son.

 He has served on national committees including the Appraisal Foundation Advisory Council (TAFAC) in Washington, D.C from 2001 to 2007.
 Vann is also a member of the Rural Land Council of the Texas A&M Real Estate Center and was presented with the Award of Appreciation in 2015 for outstanding dedication and service to the rural real estate industry.
-He is a member of the Texas Alliance of Land Brokers and currently serves as a board member.
+He is a member of the Texas Alliance of Land Brokers and has served as a board member and president.

-Vann is a graduate of Tarleton State University and is a state-certified general appraiser in Texas.
+He holds a Bachelor of Science degree in Agricultural Education from Tarleton State University and is a state-certified general appraiser in Texas.
 He was awarded the Accredited Rural Appraiser (ARA) designation from the American Society of Farm Managers and Rural Appraisers (ASFMRA) in 2006, which is awarded to those members who meet stringent requirements in experience, education, passed rigid examinations and abide by the ASFMRA code of ethics.
 He served as president of the Texas Chapter of the ASFMRA in 2016 and currently is a member of the chapter’s Ethics and Standards Committee.
 He is a past president of the Lampasas County Livestock Association.

 He was born and raised in Burnet County and still operates the family ranch there having been in the ranching business in Burnet and Lampasas Counties since the 1980s.
 He currently has his office in his home near Lampasas and enjoys spending time with his family.
-He and his wife of 33 years, Leigh, have three married daughters.
-He especially enjoys spending time with his three grandchildren, granddaughter Rylie and grandsons Brycen and Hayes.
+He and his wife, Leigh, have three married daughters and six grandchildren.